kingkybel/Transfer/CMakeTutorial/Step03/__INSTRUCTIONS__.md

 and unmaintainable.

 # Include sub-directories
-The best way to structure the `cmake hierarchy` is to follow the project folder hierarchy.
+The best way to structure the `cmake hierarchy` is to follow the `project folder hierarchy`.
 Typically only the root-folder and sub-folders containing C++ source files have a CMakeLists.txt, but this is not a restriction: you can put a CMakeLists.txt anywhere you like.